In this lesson, we'll walk through how to download and install Bootstrap into one of our own projects.

 A content delivery network is exactly what it sounds like — a network of servers that make content available for users.
 In this case, Bootstrap is making its stylesheets available online, which means we can just load the online version directly to our project without needing to add any files to our

-We can copy/paste the link directly into the
+We can copy/paste the

 <head> tags of our sites.
 This is similar to the manner we've been linking our stylesheets so far.
 The only difference is that the